survivejs/webpack-book/manuscript/developing_with_webpack/05_enabling_sourcemaps.md

 W> Sometimes sourcemaps [might not update in Chrome inspector](https://github.com/webpack/webpack/issues/2478).
 For now the temporary fix is to force the inspector to reload itself by using *alt-r*.

+W> If you want to use breakpoints (i.e., a `debugger;` statement or ones set through the browser), the `eval` based options won't work in Chrome!

 ## Sourcemap Types Supported by Webpack

 Even though a sourcemap type, such as `eval-source-map` or `eval`, can be enough during development, webpack provides other types too.
 Given these will be generated within your bundles, they won't be useful during production.